spring-attic/scripted-alpha/README.md

 The only pre-req for trying it out is that you have node installed.
 Grab node from here: [http://nodejs.org/](http://nodejs.org)

-With node installed you can either clone the repository:
+To get the code you can either clone the repository:

 	git clone https://github.com/SpringSource/scripted

-or grab a zip of the latest from here:
+or grab a zip of the latest from here (and unzip it):

 	https://github.com/SpringSource/scripted/zipball/master

-If you have the zip, just unzip it then add the bin folder to your path:
+Then add the bin folder to your path:

 Mac/Linux:

-	export PATH=<pathToUnzippedScriptedOrClone>/bin:$PATH
+	export PATH=<pathToUnzipLocationOrClone>/bin:$PATH

 Win:

-	set PATH=<pathToUnzippedScriptedOrClone>\bin;%PATH%
+	set PATH=<pathToUnzipLocationOrClone>\bin;%PATH%

 then launch it:

 	scr myfile.js

-(you can use +scripted+ to launch it if you'd prefer to type more characters...)
+(you can use `scripted` to launch it if you'd prefer to type more characters...)

 When working with Scripted, think about it like using +vi+/<tt>emacs</tt>.
 From wherever you are in your terminal window you can can launch scripted and start editing a file.